Skip to Main Content

 Navigate the choices between local finishing facilities and remote workflows for your Icelandic production

-The decision between local and international post-production facilities can make or break your project's timeline and budget.
-With Icelandic productions, you're looking at high-quality local facilities in Reykjavik and growing capabilities across the country, competitive rates compared to London or Copenhagen, and the flexibility of hybrid workflows that leverage both local and international resources.
-The choice depends on your specific needs: editorial timeline, budget constraints, client location, and technical requirements.
-We work with post facilities across Iceland and coordinate international workflows regularly—here's what you need to know to make the right decision for your production.
+Here is how this works in practice.
+The decision between local and global post-prod facilities can make or break your project's timeline and budget.
+With Icelandic shoots, you're looking at high-quality local facilities in Reykjavik and growing skills across the country, competitive rates compared to London or Copenhagen, and the flexibility of hybrid workflows that leverage both local and global resources.
+The choice depends on your specific needs: editorial timeline, budget constraints, client location, and tech needs.
+We work with post facilities across Iceland and set up global workflows often—here's what you need to know to make the right decision for your production.

 Understanding Your Post-Production Options